libsdl-org/SDL/docs/README-migration.md

 ## SDL_system.h

+SDL_WindowsMessageHook has changed signatures so the message may be modified and it can block further message processing.

 SDL_AndroidGetExternalStorageState() takes the state as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.

 The following functions have been removed: